Reviews You Can Rely On

 Our Analysis and Test Results

-The Forerunner 55 focuses on providing great GPS watch features in a slim lightweight package.
-We are impressed with the value of this model given its size and offerings.
-It's clear that this model is a direct competitor to the Coros Pace 2 and we are glad that this pricepoint exists in the GPS watch market.
+The Forerunner 55 focuses on providing great GPS watch features in a slim, lightweight package.
+We are impressed with the value of this model, given its size and offerings.
+We are glad that this price point exists in the GPS watch market.

 The light, small case size of the 55 is great for those with smaller wrists or those looking for a lightweight option.
-Whether this is your first GPS watch or one dedicated to running and races, we think that you should consider this model.
-Even being one of the cheapest watches we tested, this model still features a color screen, heart-rate monitor, and the same Garmin interface found on the more premium models.
+Whether this is your first GPS watch or one dedicated to running and races, we think you should consider this model.
+Even being one of the least expensive watches we tested, this model still features a color screen, heart-rate monitor, and the same Garmin interface found on high priced models.

 Performance Comparison

-garmin forerunner 55 gps watch review - the garmin 55 sports a vivid color screen but lacks the pixel...
+garmin forerunner 55 - the garmin 55 sports a vivid color screen but lacks the pixel...

 The Garmin 55 sports a vivid color screen but lacks the pixel density which is found on the more premium models.